NaciCankaya/Floating_point_noise_GPU_verification/experiments/cross-hardware_verifiability/quant_format/README.md

 For sequence generation runs that did not split apart.
 Diverging decode runs obviosly give inf in off-diagonals

- ### Implications

- Difference between GPTQ and AQW is much larger than within AWQ with or without the Marlin kernel.
-One is qualitatively different maths, the other is different kernel selection for basically the same maths.

  ## Results (A100 generation, H100 re-execution)
 ```
 Pair                               Signal      Noise      SNR